dbwest/ezminingrig/README.md

 ## Why Even? :thinking:

-This is an easy way to get started Mining and learn about mining with a GPU in early 2021.
+This is an easy way to get started mining and learn about mining with a GPU in early 2021.
 It is not the best way to mine.
 It is a stepping stone you can use on the way to making better mining rigs later.

 The concept is it is easy to make and has a worse ROI than better designed rigs but has less parts to source and takes a lot less time and skill to make.
 For a cool and profitable build start with this one using old 5700XTs (if you can get 8 5700XTs at a good price do this instead!): https://www.youtube.com/watch?v=KQSiReNcBeA